Visual inspection software in 2026: what actually matters before you buy

 Ask for a live demo of adding one.
 Not a recorded one.
 Bring a defect the vendor has not seen.
 Time it from "I want to catch this" to "the model catches this on the next part."
 Anything over an hour for a straightforward defect, and you are going to be calling the vendor every time your product changes.

 This is the single biggest driver of real-world value and it is the feature most RFPs under-weight.
+Across automotive, aerospace, and high-volume electronics use cases, defect-onboarding time is the metric most strongly correlated with whether the inspection system is still running 18 months later or sitting idle.

 2. What happens when the product changes?